Concordium/concordium-scan/backend-rust/README.md

 ccdscan-indexer --help
 ```

 The processing of blocks in the indexer is done in two stages.
-The `pre-process` stage (fist stage) queries a batch of new finalized blockchain blocks from the node and
+The `pre-process` stage (first stage) queries a batch of new finalized blockchain blocks from the node and
 prepares the data to be inserted into the database in parallel.
 The size of the batch can be tweaked via the environmental variable:

 ```